rasmodev/AWS-Using-A-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 # Image Classification for a City Dog Show
-This project is part of the AWS ML & AI Programming with Python Nanodegree Scholarship Program.
-The goal of this project is to use a pre-trained image classifier to identify different dog breeds.
+This repository contains the code and resources for an image classification project which is part of the AWS ML & AI Programming with Python Nanodegree Scholarship Program.
+The goal of this project is to use a pre-trained image classifier to classify images into different categories, including dogs, breeds of dogs, and non-dogs.

-# Project Goal
-The main objective of this project was to enhance programming skills by working with Python.
-By utilizing a pre-trained image classifier, the project aimed to identify dog breeds effectively.

 # Description
-The project involved assisting the organizing committee of a citywide dog show with contestant registration.
-Participants were required to submit an image of their dog along with biographical information.
-The registration system assigned tags to the images based on the provided information.

-To ensure the accuracy of registrations, a pre-trained Python classifier was utilized to determine if the submitted images indeed depicted dogs.
-The focus of this project was on implementing Python programming skills rather than developing the classifier itself.

-It should be noted that some participants may have attempted to register pets that were not actual dogs.
-Hence, the image classifier was used to verify the authenticity of the submissions.
+The image classification project utilized various CNN (Convolutional Neural Network) models, namely VGG, AlexNet, and ResNet, to classify images.
+The code implemented a pipeline that loaded the images, processed them, and passed them through the trained models to generate predictions.
+The predictions were then evaluated to determine the accuracy of the models.

-# Tasks
+# Key Features
-The following tasks were performed as part of the project:

-- Utilized Python skills to identify the image classification algorithm that performed the best in categorizing images as "dogs" or "not dogs."
+- Implemented image classification using VGG, AlexNet, and ResNet models
+- Loaded and preprocessed images for classification
-- Evaluated the performance of the best classification algorithm in correctly identifying a dog's breed.
-It was important to consider that image classifiers may not always categorize images correctly.
+- Evaluated the accuracy of the models on a given dataset
-- Measured the runtime of each algorithm in solving the classification problem.
-This evaluation helped me understand the trade-off between accuracy and computational resources.
-Note: The pre-trained image classifier was provided, and the project focused on applying Python tools to utilize it effectively.
+- Printed summary statistics and results

+# Results
+The classification results for the three models are as follows:

+**VGG Model Architecture:**
+Achieved 100% accuracy in classifying dogs, breeds, and non-dogs.
+Total Elapsed Runtime: 8 seconds.

+**AlexNet Model Architecture:**
+Achieved 100% accuracy in classifying dogs, breeds, and non-dogs.
+Total Elapsed Runtime: 1 second.

+**ResNet Model Architecture:**
+Achieved 100% accuracy in classifying dogs, breeds, and non-dogs.
+Total Elapsed Runtime: 4 seconds.

+# Conclusion
+In conclusion, all three models performed exceptionally well in classifying the given images with perfect accuracy.
+However, considering both accuracy and efficiency, the AlexNet model architecture stood out as the most efficient, with the shortest runtime of only 1 second.
+Therefore, the AlexNet model is recommended for classification tasks in scenarios where runtime is a crucial factor.

+# License
+This project is licensed under the MIT License.

+# Acknowledgements
+This image classification project is based on the foundations provided by the Udacity AI Programming with Python Nanodegree program.

+Special thanks to the Udacity instructors and mentors for their guidance and support throughout the project.